 - School founder Dr. William Mann Irvine anchored the start of Mercersburg’s athletic program with the sport that was his passion—football—in 1894.
 That first contest, an 18-0 victory over Chambersburg Academy, set a precedent that eventually spawned a program that at one point played more collegiate freshman and JV teams than high-school teams.
-Contemporary times have brought team success as well, including three conference titles in Mercersburg's first league (the Mid-Atlantic Conference, or MAC), the 2005 Mid-Atlantic Prep League championship, and a trip to the first Keystone State Football League championship game in 2019.
+Contemporary times have brought team success as well, including three conference titles in Mercersburg's first league (the Mid-Atlantic Conference, or MAC), the 2005 Mid-Atlantic Prep League championship, and the 2021 Keystone State Football League crown.

 - In 2019, Mercersburg joined a growing number of preparatory and public schools across the country in a move to eight-player football, which is a more wide-open version of the sport played with eight players per side.
 (More than 1,100 teams nationwide play eight-player football.)
 Mercersburg plays in the Keystone State 8-Player Football League (KSFL), which features a regular-season round robin (home-and-away), plus two playoff rounds.

 - The team’s game field and bleachers/press box are located inside the Curran Track in the center of campus.
 A separate practice field is used for daily sessions during the week.

 No Galleries have been added yet.
 Check back later.